Gravitational Radiation from hyperbolic encounters in the presence of dark matter: Introduction

 Motivated by these, in this paper, we study flyby events in presence of certain type of dark-matter halo.
 The orbit is specified to be hyperbolic one and the parametrization of it is true anomaly type \cite{Wex, Wex2}.
 Apart from computing GW fluxes emitted from such binaries, in this paper we mainly focus on studying the binary dynamics by taking into account the effects of dark matter, the dynamical friction provided by the medium in which these binaries are moving, the accretion effects and possible GW backreaction on the binaries.
 The dynamical friction and the accretion effects contribute to the conservative sector of the binary dynamics.
 We make a comparative study to see which effects are more predominant than the other by taking the Keplerian perturbation theory route.
 We model the standard Kepler problem, which admits hyperbolic orbits as one of the solutions for a given particle's total energy, and then use the method of the standard osculating elements to calculate the rate of change of orbital parameters.
 These equations come in handy to again investigate the binary dynamics in such encounters, giving us a scope for a comparative study with elliptical orbit cases as well, while also giving room for one to investigate into the waveform modelling aspect of the binaries.
 The work is relevant since a possible waveform model from such analysis can serve as a good prospect for the future detectors to observe such events and also put some insights into the parameters of the theory from GW data coming from LIGO-Virgo-KAGRA and the International Pulsar Timing Array (PTA) along the lines of \cite{Dandapat:2023zzn}.

 We organize the paper as follows: In Sec.~(\ref{sec1}), we briefly outline the basic setup for such binaries moving in hyperbolic tracks and compute the radiation fluxes from such systems.
 In Sec.~(\ref{sec2}), we briefly discuss the particular model of the DM distribution that we will consider throughout this paper.
 In Sec.~(\ref{sec3}), we compute GW fluxes due to hyperbolic encounters by taking into effect of the surrounding DM medium.
-Then in Sec.~(\ref{sec4}), we include the effect of this DM medium (as well as the GW backreaction) as a perturbative term in the Keplerian orbit equations and calculate the changes in orbital parameters due to these extra effects.
+In Sec.~(\ref{barkingindex}), we provide an estimate of the braking index, which may provide a possible observational signature of dark matter (through its dissipative effects) via GW wave signal emitted from hyperbolic encounters.
+Finally, in Sec.~(\ref{sec4}), we include the effect of this DM medium (as well as the GW backreaction) as a perturbative term in the Keplerian orbit equations and calculate the changes in orbital parameters due to these extra effects.
 We also discuss the details of the numerical method we used to solve the simultaneous equations and list our conclusions therein.
 Finally, we summarize our results and conclude with future directions with Sec.~(\ref{sec9}).

 \textit{Notation and Conventions}: We use units where the Gravitational constant and Planck constant is set to unity: $\textit{G}=\hbar=1.$ Also, the solar mass value $M_{\odot}$, that we have used all over the text is taken to be $10^{30}$ kg.